SF-WDI-LABS/mongoose-books-app/README.md

     app.use(express.static('vendor'));
   ```

 3. Add an image to your `public/images` folder and display it in `index.hbs`.
-Note: this is where Ganesh is coming from in the solutions.